ministryofjustice/moj-frontend/docs/design-system-impact.md

 layout: layouts/content.njk
 subsection: About the Design System
 title: Impact of the Design System
-lede: Read how the MOJ Design System has impacted spend, users, and other government departments by providing reusable building blocks that solve common problems.
+lede: Read how the MOJ Design System has reduced costs and helped users in MOJ (and beyond) by providing reusable building blocks to solve common problems.
 eleventyNavigation:
   key: Impact
   parent: About the Design System
   order: 10
-  excerpt: "xxx."
+  excerpt: "Read how the MOJ Design System has reduced costs and helped users in MOJ (and beyond) by providing reusable building blocks to solve common problems."
 ---

 <!-- Updated date -->